Skip to main content

 A supplier agreement is needed in Quebec whenever a business establishes an ongoing commercial relationship with a supplier for the recurring purchase of goods or services that are material to its business operations.
 The following situations represent the most common contexts in which a formal written supplier agreement is required or strongly recommended.

-Manufacturing and production companies that rely on raw materials, components, or subassemblies from specific suppliers need supplier agreements to ensure the continuity and reliability of their supply chains.
+Manufacturing and production companies that rely on raw materials, components, or subassemblies from specific suppliers need supplier agreements to confirm the continuity and reliability of their supply chains.
 A supplier agreement locks in pricing, delivery schedules, quality standards, and preferred supplier status, reducing the risk of supply disruptions that could halt production.
 For automotive, aerospace, pharmaceutical, and food processing industries in Quebec, supplier qualification and formal supplier agreements are often mandated by industry certification standards such as ISO 9001, IATF 16949, or GMP regulations.

 Retail businesses that purchase inventory from domestic or international vendors typically operate under supplier agreements that specify minimum order quantities, payment terms, return and refund policies, exclusivity arrangements, and the treatment of unsold inventory.
 Quebec retailers are also subject to specific provisions under the LPC where consumer goods are involved, and the supplier agreement must be consistent with the consumer protection framework.